 Building Vocabulary That Sticks

-The biggest mistake parents make?
-Drilling random word lists.
-Vocabulary builds better through themed clusters.
+The biggest mistake parents make is drilling random word lists — vocabulary builds better through themed clusters that connect words meaningfully.
 Group words by topic (家庭、学校、运动) so they connect meaningfully.
 Use the words in conversation the same week you learn them.
 Review regularly using spaced repetition — today, tomorrow, next week, next month.
 A child might "know" 50 words but cannot use any of them in a sentence without context.

 What works better: